theleodas/zkp-document-verification/README.md

 ### Privacy-Preserving Verification

-Verify document attributes without revealing the document itself.
+Verify selected document attributes without requiring the verifier to access the complete original document.

 ### OCR-Based Processing

-Automatically extracts information from:
+The system supports document processing and information extraction from supported formats including:

-- PDF documents
+- PDF
+- Images
+- DOCX
+- Text files

+### Document Type Detection

+The system identifies the type of document and selects the appropriate processing and verification logic.

+### Attribute Extraction

+Relevant attributes are extracted from the processed document before generating the Zero-Knowledge Proof.

+### Claim-Based Verification

+Users can select specific claims instead of proving or revealing the entire document.

+### Zero-Knowledge Proof Generation

+The system generates cryptographic proof artifacts using Circom and SnarkJS with the Groth16 proving system.

+Generated artifacts include:

+- `proof.json`
+- `public.json`
-- Image documents
+- `verification_key.json`

+### Independent Verification

+Generated proofs can be verified independently using the corresponding public signals and verification key.

+### Multi-Attribute Verification

+The system supports verification of multiple attributes using dedicated multi-attribute circuits.

+### Proof Download

+Generated proof artifacts can be downloaded for later verification or sharing.

+### QR-Based Proof Handling

+The frontend includes QR-based functionality for handling proof information.

+---

-### Supported Claims
+## Supported Verification Claims

-#### Aadhaar Documents
+### Aadhaar Documents

+The system includes circuits and processing support for:

 - Name Verification
 - Age ≥ 18 Verification
 - Gender Verification
 - Multi-Attribute Verification

-#### Academic Documents
+### Academic Documents

+The system includes support for:

 - Student Name Verification
 - Result Verification
 - Grade Verification
 - Grand Total Verification

-### Zero-Knowledge Proof Generation

-Generates:

-- proof.json
-- public.json
-- verification_key.json

-### Independent Verification

-Verifiers can independently verify proofs without accessing original documents.

-### Multi-Attribute Verification
+- Multi-Attribute Verification

-Supports verification of multiple claims using a single proof.
+The exact claims available depend on the detected document type and the corresponding circuit configuration.

 ---